Harriet Harman: Later career

+In 2024, Harman deposited her personal papers to the Churchill Archives Centre.

+In 2026, Harman took part in a TV series called The Wargame, hosted by Cathy Newman, in which members of the cast "reflect on the pressures of decision-making at the highest level and explore the wider questions raised from this thrilling documentary series".

 Peerage

-After standing down as an MP, Harman was nominated for a life peerage in the 2024 Dissolution Honours.
+After standing down as a Member of Parliament, Harman was nominated for a life peerage in the 2024 Dissolution Honours.
 She was created Baroness Harman, of Peckham in the London Borough of Southwark, on 19 August 2024.

-In 2025, Harman proposed an amendment to Labour's House of Lords (Hereditary Peers) Bill that would mandate the government to introduce proposals to remove the right for 26 Church of England bishops to sit in the Lords ex officio as Lords Spiritual.
+In 2025, Harman proposed an amendment to Labour's bill to remove hereditary peers that would mandate the government to introduce proposals to remove the right for 26 Church of England bishops to sit in the Lords ex officio as Lords Spiritual.
 This amendment is in line with Labour's manifesto commitment to proceed with wider reforms of the upper chamber.

+In November 2024, Harman was awarded a lifetime achievement award at the Next 100 Years' Inspirational Women In Law Awards.

+UK Special Envoy for Women and Girls

+In 2024, Harman stated in a BBC interview that there must be "a fierce zero tolerance for sexual harassment and abuse" in Westminster and called for a women's caucus made up of female MPs from across the House to support alleged harassment victims when they make complaints.